erwstout/ginger/readme.md

 ## Adjusting Default Settings ##
-Adjusting the settings for Ginger allows you to customize the max-width of rows, column padding, flex-basis value, or mobile breakpoint.
+Adjusting the settings for Ginger allows you to customize the max-width of rows, column padding, global flex-basis value, or mobile breakpoint.
 If you are going to adjust the settings it is best to make a copy of the file and include it in your project compilation process to avoid any settings being overwritten in the event of a Ginger update.